moncef-ajmani/face-emotion-recognation/README.md

 ## Results

-The model gives good results on live video feed as well as images.
+The model gives good results on live video.